TomLugard/TomLugard/README.md

 **`Full Stack Developer`**

-### I'm an all rounded full-stack developer builing my digital profile one step at a time  💾
+### I'm an all-rounded full-stack developer building my digital profile one step at a time  💾

 ---

 ## 💡 About Me

-- Studying `Computer Science` at .
+- Studying `Computer Science` at the `University of Stellenbosch`.
-- I’m always excited to tackle complex problems with out side the box thinking, learn new technologies, and contribute to projects that make a difference.
+I’m always excited to tackle complex problems with unconventional thinking, learn new technologies, and contribute to projects that make a difference.
-- Love using a combination of technologies to bring ideas to life, you'll find me outdoors traversing the world.
+I love using a combination of technologies to bring ideas to life.
+- If I'm not working, you'll find me outdoors traversing the world.

 ---